malletbjm/PowerBackup/README.md

 # PowerBackup
 A lightweight, customizable, end-user friendly backup tool.

+PowerBackup was designed with the intended use being to create a backup of a user's files in preparation for moving them to a new device.

 Before you get started:
 If you are going to be backing up or restoring from a network location, you must maintain a consistent connection to that network location.